 Just A Flesh Wound: Several characters are beaten and stabbed yet manage to run and dart around just fine afterwards.

-Just Deserts: The fate of several Organization members during the rampage, most notably an employee tossed into the maw of the giant cobra and Hadley at the teeth of his merman
+Just Desserts: The fate of several Organization members during the rampage, most notably an employee tossed into the maw of the giant cobra and Hadley at the teeth of his merman

 Hadley finally gets to see what a merman looks like.
 Emphasis on finally.

 The deaths of almost everyone in the control complex are generally more sadistic and far more on-screen graphic than what happens to the five at the cabin.

 Sitterson dies by the hand of one of the people he was trying to kill.

 A few of the cabin mates also die in accordance with their sacrificial roles: Jules the whore was attacked during sex, Curt the jock dies during a not so death defying stunt, and if Marty had died when the audience expected him to he would have been ambushed making jokes.
 Played with though in that they are being pushed into these roles.